 - 1/4 cup low-carb granulated sweetener

-- 1 1/4 cups eggnog (use vegan eggnog if desired)
+- 1 1/4 cups vegan eggnog (use regular eggnog if desired)

-- 2 eggs (or 1 heaped Tbsp Homemade Powdered Egg Replacer with 1/4 cup water for vegan)
+- 2 eggs (or 1 heaped tablespoon Homemade Powdered Egg Replacer with 1/4 cup water for vegan)

-- 6 Tbsp butter (melted.
+- 6 tablespoons butter (melted.
 Use coconut oil for vegan)

 - additional fat for cooking (ghee or oil preferred.
 See Recipe Notes)